Tuition for the 2023-2024 school year is illustrated below. A non-refundable registration fee of $400 is due at the time of registration.

 Questions for FACTS?
 Contact them directly at 1-866-441-4637.
 FACTS offers phone support 24/7.

-Bishop Fenwick recommends all parents review the below information on new saving opportunities for current and prospective Catholic school families.
+529 Opportunities – Bishop Fenwick recommends all parents review information on 529 plans, which provide a saving opportunities for current and prospective Catholic school families.
 The 2017 Tax Cut and Jobs Act expanded 529 savings plans to allow families to invest funds for K12 tuition in addition to higher education expenses.